She Gets Her Man (1935 film)

 She Gets Her Man is a 1935 American comedy film directed by William Nigh and written by Aben Kandel.
 The film stars ZaSu Pitts, Hugh O'Connell, Helen Twelvetrees, Lucien Littlefield, Edward Brophy, and Warren Hymer.
 It was released on August 5, 1935, by Universal Pictures.

 Plot

-The cook in a small-town Arkansas diner manages to foil a gang planning a bank robbery.
+The cook in a small-town Arkansas diner (Pitts) manages to foil a gang planning a bank robbery, and as a result receives acclaim in the national press.
+Although this attention leads the gang to later kidnap her, she ingratiates herself with the gang to the extent that they not only release her, but they decide to give up their criminal activities.